Hope for Families

 Often it is believed that as long as the addict gets treatment, normal family life can resume.
 In our experience, this is not the case.
 Where treatment is successful and someone remains in recovery - damage is still done.
 Forgiveness, healing, and new ways of communication often need to be developed, and trust needs to be rebuilt.
 When treatment is unsuccessful or someone reverts back to active addiction - the damage continues to be done.
 Coping skills, learning where to draw the line, and how to stay healthy yourself are all things that can be learned.

 It is important to get support for you.
 This is why we have put together some resources to help.
-Click the pdf icon on right to open up our brochure of terminology, recovery tools, and family support options.
+Click the Family Support Options on right to open up our brochure of terminology, recovery tools, and family support options.

 At the Rose Garden we are all about recovery and community.
 Let us help you find your support.